rsleem/CI-CD/Labs/01 Kustomize/kustomize.md

 In this lab we're going to:
 * install minikube
 * check kustomize
-* sync apps on k8s-argocd cluster
+* deploy nginx app with kubectl
-* metrics in Grafana & Prometheus
+* deploy app with kustomize

 ---